StefanoCecere/EthicDesignManifest/README.md

 # Ethic Design Manifest
 a Manifesto for Ethic Designers and Developers

-we are designers and developers
+we are multimedia designers and developers we put the human being as central vale of our projects